Marcelqayoomtaylor135/RecipeManager/README.md

 In the program's current stage (alpha), users enter the ingredients they have in their pantry and suggests recipes based off my favourite website https://www.recipetineats.com/

-I have yet to develop the front end.
+I am yet to polish the front end.
 As I only had three months to work on this project, I wanted it to be backend focused.

 The application stores user data through a local database.
 The main data the app stores is ingredients, as recipes are loaded upon launch.